GU-CLASP/GU-CLASP.github.io/content/pages/events/seminars/2022-05-11/index.md

 ---
-presented_by: "Yuval Marton from University of Washington"
+lecturer: "Yuval Marton from University of Washington"
 title: "Is more better?
 Is better always better?
 Where’s the learning?\nThe baffling case of computational thematic fit"
 type: seminar
 date: 2022-05-11
-year: 2022
-expired: true
+duration: "2 hours"
+venue: "Gothenburg and Online"
+slides:
 ---

 Abstract: